(A missive for my students at NEC.)

 Of course, Stravinsky and blues piano are not the same idiom.
 However, being slightly and intentionally “ignorant” of changing harmony seems part of what makes blues piano blues piano.

 Lil Hardin plays all sorts of fabulous cross-relations in her chorus on “Cornet Chop Suey,” cross-relations unknown to Joplin.
 (Her beat also has a swagger unlike ragtime.)

 Hardin was a prolific composer.
 One of the pieces Hardin wrote for Louis was “Skit-Dat-De-Dat,” a composition with an astonishing structural feature: there is no dominant chord!
-It is just tonic (C) and four (F) throughout.
+It is just tonic (C) and subdominant (F) throughout.
 Kid Ory plays one exceptionally soulful G on a break, and the composer’s own chiming break offers a bit of dominant.

 …Except, listen carefully: It sounds like Hardin and banjoist Johnny St. Cyr mix up the minor and major chords.
 Especially in bar two, the thirds clash as relentlessly as anything in Stravinsky.
 In his autobiography, Dicky Wells says that “murky” was a term used for black music before “funky” took over.
 The “murky” thirds in “Skit-Dat-De-Dat” might be one way to make the piano and other tempered instruments express an African aesthetic.

 There is extraordinary footage of Lil Hardin Armstrong and Mae Barnes playing Jelly Roll Morton’s “The Pearls.”
 It truly doesn’t get any better than this.